eddiarnoldo/Learn2021/Spring Microservices/Chapter1.md

 **Spring Cloud + Zuul** Zuul is a service gateway that makes sure all calls to your service are through a front door which later allows to enforce service policies and security.

+---

 ### Client resiliency patterns:
 - **Spring Cloud / Netflix Ribbon**: Client side load balancing
 - **Spring Cloud / Netflix Hystrix**: Circuit breaker pattern
 - **Spring Cloud / Netflix Hystrix**: Fallback pattern
 - **Spring Cloud / Netflix Hystrix**: Bulkhead pattern

+**Ribbon** allows easy integrating with service discovery agents such as Eureka while it also provides client side load balancing which allows clients to continue making service calls even if service discovery is unavailable

+---

 ### Build deployment patterns:
 - **Continuous integration**: Travis CI